mqAncientHistory/cityOfRome/_posts/2018-06-20-Shopping-Roman-World.md

 on the seller, rather than the purchaser.

 {% include lightbox.html
-caption="Roman shops from Via Biberatica in Rome.
+caption="Figure 1.
+Roman shops from Via Biberatica in Rome.
 Photo Ray Laurence" image="Ray/img508.jpg" width="1800" height="1181" %}